 The page has been translated by Gen AI.

-In the File Storage Details page, add the connection server and then connect to the server to perform the connection work (Mount, Network Drive Connection).
-After use, perform the disconnection work (Umount, Network Drive Disconnection) and then remove the connection server.
+File Storage Details on the page, after adding a connected server, access the server and perform the connection tasks (Mount, network drive connection).
+After use, perform the disconnection tasks (Umount, disconnect network drive) and then remove the connected server.

-To use the volume added to the connection server, you must connect to the server and perform the connection work (Mount, Network Drive Connection).
-Follow the procedure below.
+To use the volume added to the connected server, you must log into the server and perform the connection tasks (Mount, network drive connection).
+Follow the steps below.

 • Mount information: 10.10.10.10:/filestorage